MrEddX/docs.chatrix.one/docs/terms.en.md

 - Publication of pornographic content - especially that involving minors[^1];
 - Publication of Internet links to articles and photo material containing scenes of child pornography and violence[^1];
 - Use of the service for organizing and carrying out activities prohibited by the law.

+[^1]: Upon reporting a violation accompanied by proof, the account distributing the content will be closed **without** warning!

 ## Additional